 The major goals for a child with measles are:

 - Skin will stay clean, dry, and intact.

 - Mucous membranes will stay moist, discomfort will stay within the defined tolerable range by the patient.

 - Patient will understand the purpose of isolation, cooperate, and be free of distress.

 - Isolation.
 Patients will need to be on isolation precautions to decrease transmission within the community; emphasize the need for immediate isolation when early catarrhal symptoms appear.

 - Skin care.
-Measles causes extreme pruritus; nursing interventions include keeping the patient’s nails short, encourage long pants and sleeves to prevent scratching, keeping skin moist with health care provider recommended lotions, and avoiding sunlight and heat.
+Measles causes extreme pruritus; nursing interventions include keeping the patient’s nails short, encouraging long pants and sleeves to prevent scratching, keeping skin moist with healthcare provider-recommended lotions, and avoiding sunlight and heat.

 - Hydration.
 Encourage oral hydration; medical literature encourages the use of oral rehydration solution.

 - Temperature control.
 Antipyretics should be administered to the patient as ordered for a temperature greater than 100.4 Fahrenheit unless directed else wise by a healthcare provider; be sure to remind parents not to administer aspirin due to the risk of Reye’s syndrome.